awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.AssessmentReport2.md

 ```

 **Note**
 By default, you can create up to 100 Amazon S3 buckets in each of your AWS accounts\.
-Since AWS DMS creates a bucket in your account, make sure it does not exceed your bucket limit\.
-Otherwise, the data type assessment will fail\.
+Because AWS DMS creates a bucket in your account, make sure that it doesn't exceed your bucket limit\.
+Otherwise, the data type assessment fails\.

 All data type assessment reports for a given migration task are stored in a bucket folder named with the task identifier\.
 Each report's file name is the date of the data type assessment in the format yyyy\-mm\-dd\-hh\-mm\.
 You can view and compare previous data type assessment reports from the Amazon S3 Management Console\.